Domain Models - Rich vs Anaemic

 In general, the more behavior you find in the services, the more likely you are to be robbing yourself of the benefits of a domain model.
 If all your logic is in services, you’ve robbed yourself blind.

 Unfortunately, as noted earlier, the word “service” is ambiguous.
 Here I believe that he is referring partly to application services and partly to domain services.
 If much of your business logic is in the application layer (outside of the domain model), then you’re likely to have communication problems; the business purpose of the codebase isn’t clear (points 1 and 4).
 You’ll also likely need to expose lots of field getters/setters on any stateful types you have - and thus won’t be enforcing invariants properly (point 2).
+Therefore: don’t put business logic in application services.
 Any criticism of the use of domain services is a little more debatable; putting all significant logic into domain services is definitely not good, but domain services are a valid pattern too - and I’ve not seen a clear definition of how to make that choice.

 The Easy Bits